 This concept all-singing-all-dancing solar tent has been unveiled in conjunction with the opening of Glastonbury (as Orange are one of the many sponsors) and although some of the details may be more from the realms of the ideal than that of reality it could well be the direction in which camping is going.

 So what’s it got that makes it so special?
-Well the main inspiration behind it (and what makes the whole thing actually work) is the new flexible photovoltaics which are currently being developed.
-As shown in the picture they would cover the top of the tent, and would absorb energy from the ever present sun (yes, that was sarcastic) throughout the day — these solar panels will be movable to catch the best angle and thus most energy.
+Well, the main inspiration behind it (and what makes the whole thing actually work) is the new flexible photovoltaics which are currently being developed.
+As shown in the picture they would cover the top of the tent, and would absorb energy from the ever-present sun (yes, that was sarcastic) throughout the day — these solar panels will be movable to catch the best angle and thus most energy.

 This energy would then be transferred to four main areas — heating, lighting, communications and recharging, none of which you would normally expect to find in a tent!
-The first (heating) probably seems to be the most surprising — why would you bother try and heat it up when it will all be lost through the thin canvas?
-Well we don’t know the answer to that question, but we do know that it will work through the floor which will be nice in the middle of winter!
+The first (heating) probably seems to be the most surprising — why would you bother to try and heat it up when it will all be lost through the thin canvas?
+Well, we don’t know the answer to that question, but we do know that it will work through the floor which will be nice in the middle of winter!

 The lighting part can be subdivided into the obvious internal and external sections — the use for the former is fairly obvious but we haven’t really seen external lights on tents before (and probably for a good reason!).
-Apart from looking kinda cool these external lights would be equipped with ‘Glo-cation’ technology which would allow you to turn them on by SMS or using a RFID tag which would allow you to easily find your tent.
+Apart from looking kinda cool these external lights would be equipped with ‘Glo-cation’ technology which would allow you to turn them on by SMS or using an RFID tag which would allow you to easily find your tent.
 Or freak people out… your choice!

 It will also be equipped with Wi-Fi to cover the communications aspect, whether or not this will be a booster or a router we don’t know but regardless being able to contact people when out in a field somewhere would be nice!
-And of course when your laptop or phone runs out of juice you can just pop it in the recharging pouch which would use the wireless charging technology currently being introduced into the market.
+And of course, when your laptop or phone runs out of juice you can just pop it in the recharging pouch which would use the wireless charging technology currently being introduced into the market.